 The lossless network must begin within the switch itself.
 There are many different silicon and system architectures available to build a switch, but without coordination between the ingress and egress ports it is difficult to create a lossless environment.
-Figure 10 shows how incast can create packet loss within a switch if there is no coordination between the ingress and egress ports.
+Figure 11 shows how incast can create packet loss within a switch if there is no coordination between the ingress and egress ports.
 PFC is typically implemented on the ingress queues of a switch.
 When those queues back-up because the egress port is full, they will eventually trigger PFC to the upstream neighbor.
 However, in the incast scenario without ingress-egress coordination, it is possible that the egress queue will overflow before all the ingress queues have reached their threshold to generate PFC.

-Figure 10 - Switch Packet Loss
+Figure 11 - Switch Packet Loss

 Virtual Input Queuing (VIQ) is an approach to coordinate the resources available on an egress port with the demands of an ingress port to deliver data.
 With VIQ, the egress port informs the ingress ports of its buffer availability to avoid internal switch transfers that will result in packet loss.
 Packets can naturally back-up in the ingress port and PFC can be applied appropriately if needed.
-VIQ can be modeled as having a dedicated queue at egress for each ingress port and as a consequence, fair share scheduling can be applied to traffic leaving the switch.
+VIQ can be modeled as having a dedicated queue at egress for each ingress port and, as a consequence, fair share scheduling can be applied to traffic leaving the switch.

 VIQ has the advantage of avoiding congestion induced packet loss within the switch itself.
-In addition, VIQ modelling can allow traffic to exit the switch in a fair and orderly manner to help maintain the foundation of the lossless data center.
+In addition, VIQ modeling can allow traffic to exit the switch in a fair and orderly manner to help maintain the foundation of the lossless data center.
+There are other designs and internal scheduling algorithms, beyond VIQ, that can be implemented to achieve a lossless switching environment [13].
+The key is to support coordination between egress and ingress ports.